| Nana's

 It was created by Sean Kane in the Summer of 1998.

 I worked with Sean at the time, and he offered to scan some images for me.
 He saw an opportunity to take two of the images and make an animation.
-A few minutes later (he is very fast!) the creation was done.
+A few minutes later (he is very fast!) the amazing creation was done.

 Initially I showed the animation to Nana and described it as a joke...I didn't think she'd want it on the site.
 I was wrong!
 Nana loved it and the image has been our trademark ever since.